Waiddy1021/cse15L-lab-reports/lab2.md

 Part 3.

-One thing I leanred thats new today was to create a web server.It was difficult at first , but I was able to use some of the code we used in lecture and lab as a reference to writing my webserver.
+One thing I learned thats new today was to create a web server.
+It was difficult at first , but I was able to use some of the code we used in lecture and lab as a reference to writing my webserver.
 I am a beginner programmer, with not as much knowlegde of coding.
 I did study a little bit of python.